EthicalSource/contributor_covenant/README.md

 If you are interested in doing a translation, please follow these steps:

-* Fork the repo and make a branch for your translation.
+* Fork the repository and make a branch for your translation.
 * If it's a new language, add it to `config.toml`, with a localized name and language code/optional region (e.g. `pt` or `pt-br`).
 * Create a markdown file with your translation in `version/1/4/code-of-conduct.LANGUAGECODE.md`.